SceneFun3D/documentation/docs/benchmarks/task2.md

 where `predicted_masks/123456_000.txt` contains a **single line** with the RLE-encoded instance mask, where each pair corresponds to a start index and run length.

-As a utility, we provide a [script](https://github.com/SceneFun3D/scenefun3d/blob/main/eval/affordance_grounding/create_example_submission.py) that generates an example submission by reading the ground-truth data of the validaiton set in the evaluation format.
-This example achieves a perfect score on the benchmark's validation set.
+As a utility, we provide a [script](https://github.com/SceneFun3D/scenefun3d/blob/main/eval/affordance_grounding/create_example_submission.py) that generates an example submission by reading the ground-truth data of the validation set in the evaluation format.
+This example submission achieves a perfect score on the benchmark's validation set.

 !!! note